gurjindertoor/HRG-Starter-Project/README.md

     `R = V / I`

 - **LEDs and Resistors**: LEDs typically don’t have a fixed resistance.
 Instead, you would use resistors with LEDs to limit the current.
 The voltage drop across the LED will be listed in the datasheet, and you can use resistors to adjust the current accordingly.

+*(Note: I included LEDs here as they're an easy example to discuss in terms of resistance).*

 - **Sensors**: Most sensors have an internal resistance, but you typically don’t need to calculate this unless you're building custom circuits.
 The important thing is to ensure they operate within their voltage and current ranges.